spring-attic/spring-data-rest-tck/README.md

+# spring-data-rest-tck is no longer actively maintained by VMware, Inc.

 # Spring Data REST TCK Test Suite

 This test suite is designed to ensure that implementations of Spring Data REST implement a contsistent REST API from version to version.